It’s been awhile, but this is the third time for this article here, this time with revisions…

 I’ve previously written here about how we’re big fans of sermon audio when we travel, and as someone who works in a Christian bookstore environment, it’s a given that I’m a huge booster of Christian books and music.

 But today I want to approach this from a slightly different perspective.
-Over the past few days I’ve written about the battle that goes on for our thought life, and how this takes place on a moment by moment basis.
+Many times I’ve written about the battle that goes on for our thought life, and how this takes place on a moment by moment basis.
 Back in June, I posted a great analysis of the types of thoughts, that are going on in our heads at any given point in time.

-I don’t spend a lot of time commuting, but I am increasingly aware of the contrast that exists between the mental processes that take place when I omit to turn on the radio — which is mostly presets for Christian stations — and the times I have worship songs playing.
-This is a giant contrast, not a mild difference.
+I don’t spend a lot of time commuting, but I am increasingly aware of the contrast that exists between the mental processes that take place when I omit to turn on the radio — which is mostly presets for Christian stations — and drive in silence, versus the times I have worship songs playing.
+This is a giant contrast in my thoughts and attitude, not a mild difference.